KMKCODER/junior_cs_notes_zambian_ed/grade_9/Productivity Tools (Spreadsheet).md

 ### Main features of Excel

-1. Cells, Rows, and Columns:
+#### 1. Cells, Rows, and Columns
 Data is organized into cells, which are arranged in rows and columns.
 Users can input text, numbers, formulas, and functions into cells.

-2. Formulas and Functions:
+#### 2. Formulas and Functions
 Excel provides a wide range of mathematical, statistical, logical, and text functions that can be used to perform calculations and manipulate data dynamically.

-3. Charts and Graphs: Users can create various types of charts and graphs, such as bar charts, line graphs, pie charts, and more, to visually represent data and trends.
+#### 3. Charts and Graphs
+Users can create various types of charts and graphs, such as bar charts, line graphs, pie charts, and more, to visually represent data and trends.

-4. Data Analysis Tools: Excel offers tools like pivot tables, data sorting and filtering, conditional formatting, and goal seeking to analyze and interpret data effectively.
+#### 4. Data Analysis Tools
+Excel offers tools like pivot tables, data sorting and filtering, conditional formatting, and goal seeking to analyze and interpret data effectively.

-Data Import and Export: Excel supports importing data from external sources such as databases, CSV files, and other Excel workbooks.
+#### 5. Data Import and Export
+Excel supports importing data from external sources such as databases, CSV files, and other Excel workbooks.
 It also allows exporting data to different file formats for sharing and collaboration.

 ### Microsoft Excel Versions
 1. Microsoft Excel 2003